-This is part 2 in my series of blog posts on cryptocurrency:
+This is part 2 in my cryptocurrency educational series.

 - Part 3: How the blockchain keeps running, where new Bitcoins come from (i.e., how mining works), and concerns about Bitcoin’s environmental impact